warmpoptart/ToonScout/README.md

 - The ToonScout window will open, showing 4 fields you need to fill out:
   1. **App ID**: This can be found on the General Information section of your Discord app under "Application ID".
   2. **Discord Token**: In the Bot section of your app, click **Reset Token**, and follow the prompts to get your new token.
-  3. **Public Key**: This is located under "Application ID" in the General Information section.
+  3. **Public Key**: This can be found on the General Information section of your Discord app under "Public Key".
   4. **Subdomain**: Enter a unique name for your subdomain.
 Letters, numbers, and hyphens can be used.
      - Examples: `toon1239812389`, `scout-92834290`